 The objective of every organization today, regardless of the particulars of the industry, is to make sense of both structured and unstructured data for better and more effective decision-making.

 Integrating and analyzing data from a huge set of diverse sources can be challenging, this is where Hevo comes into the picture.
 Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
-Hevo with its strong integration with 100+ sources, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.
+Hevo with its strong integration with 150+ Data Sources, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.
+With Hevo, you can easily get an idea on how to convert unstructured data to structured data in Python.